amitmukh/sagemaker-operators/README.md

 Alternatively, if you installed [smlogs](https://sagemaker.readthedocs.io/en/stable/amazon_sagemaker_operators_for_kubernetes.html#install-the-amazon-sagemaker-logs-kubectl-plugin) plugin, then you can run the following to view logs using kubectl:

 kubectl smlogs trainingjob k8s-sm-dist-training-script

+## Hosting an inference endpoint

+In Previous step you already trained a model in Amazon Sagemaker now you will be hosting the model in Sagemaker environment using Sagemaker Operators.

+Navigate to the directory name 2-tf-inference-host-endpoint.

+cd sagemaker-operators/3-tf-hyperopt-training-script
+ls -1

+Output:

+k8s-sm-inference-host-endpoint.yaml

+Open k8s-sm-inference-host-endpoint.yaml config file in your favorite text editor to take a closer look.

+Specify the type of instance for hosting under instanceType, and provide a weight for A/B testing if you’re hosting multiple models.
+Under modelDataUrl specify the location of the trained model on Amazon S3.

+To deploy a model, run:

+kubectl apply -f k8s-sm-inference-host-endpoint.yaml

+Output:

+hostingdeployment.sagemaker.aws.amazon.com/k8s-sm-inference-host-endpoint created

+To view details about the hosting deployment, run:

+kubectl get hostingdeployments

+Output:

+NAME STATUS SAGEMAKER-ENDPOINT-NAME
+k8s-sm-inference-host-endpoint Creating k8s-sm-inference-host-endpoint-cdbb6db95d3111ea97a20e30c8d9dadc

+Navigate to AWS Console > Amazon SageMaker > Endpoints You should be able to see an Amazon SageMaker endpoint inservice and ready to accept requests.